zhangzhics/CITS5503_Sem2/Labs/Lab1IntroSetup.md

 ### [1a] Install Python 3.10 (Windows users only)

-The recent Ubuntu versions such as 22.04 LTS have Python 3.10 installed.
+The recent Ubuntu versions, such as 22.04 LTS, have Python 3.10 installed.
 You should update the packages to obtain the latest version:

 ```